Water Features: Waterfalls, Ponds & Fountains

 A moving water design might call for the rumpus of a splashing fountain or the soft music of a feeder stream trickling over stones at the edge of a pond.

 HAVE YOU EVER NOTICED that still water has a calming effect that brings inner stillness?
-An artful landscape design can recreate that effect using a lily pond populated with aquatic plants and koi—or a simple reflecting pool.
+Artful landscape design can recreate that effect using a lily pond populated with aquatic plants and koi—or a simple reflecting pool.
 We employ moving water to generate vitality and still water as a restorative.
 As illustrated by the photographs on this page, waterfalls and ponds naturally go well together.

 View photos of our water features here